Dun Laoghaire Rathdown Older People’s Council

 Dun Laoghaire-Rathdown Older People’s Council was established as ‘Dun Laoghaire Rathdown Network for Older People’ in 2001 on the initiative of then Cathaoirleach Cllr.
 Donal Marron

-The Network has a formal written constitution which can be amended at our A.G.M. which will be held in autumn 2015.
-All older persons Clubs, Groups and Associations located in Dun Laoghaire Rathdown and affiliated to The Network are entitled to send delegates and vote at the AGM.
+The Older People’s Council has a formal written constitution which can be amended at our A.G.M. which will be held in autumn 2015.
+All older persons Clubs, Groups and Associations located in Dun Laoghaire Rathdown and affiliated to The Older People’s Council are entitled to send delegates and vote at the AGM.
 Procedures for nominations and elections to the committee, election of officers (Chairperson, Treasurer and Secretary), frequency of general meetings and the AGM, control of finances, order of meetings, formal taking and recording of minutes are all governed by our constitution.

-The Network Committee is nominated and elected on an annual basis and currently has 19 members, 15 of whom are from county wide Active Retirement Groups, 2 representing Dun Laoghaire Rathdown County Council (1 East county, 1 West county) and 1 who represents Age Action.
-The Network office administrator is also a committee member and is based in the Network office at 14 Loughlinstown Park, Loughlinstown member.
+The Older People’s Council Committee is nominated and elected on an annual basis and currently has 19 members, 15 of whom are from county wide Active Retirement Groups, 2 representing Dun Laoghaire Rathdown County Council (1 East county, 1 West county) and 1 who represents Age Action.
+The Older People’s Council office administrator is also a committee member and is based in the Network office at 88 Inagh Court, Ballybrack.